-200740100 - Kelt Reconditioning and Reproductive Success Evaluation Research Proponents: Columbia River Inter-Tribal Fish Commission (CRITFC) Province/subbasin: Columbia Plateau/Snake Lower
+200740100 - Kelt Reconditioning and Reproductive Success Evaluation Research Proponents: Columbia River Inter-Tribal Fish Commission (CRITFC)

 Short description: This is an evaluation of kelt steelhead reconditioning and the feasibility of reestablishing this life history strategy that has been suppressed by the hydrosystem.
 The program utilizes wild fish that would otherwise become mortalities.
-The study evaluates kelt steelhead management scenarios as well as reproductive success of artificially reconditioned kelt steelhead in natural streams.
+Our study evaluates kelt steelhead management scenarios as well as reproductive success of artificially reconditioned kelt steelhead in natural streams.
 This study could yield low risk restoration strategies for steelhead populations.